Habeeb-MD/cypress-request-mocker/README.md

 ## Issues

-If you encounter any issues or have suggestions, please file an issue on the [GitHub repository](https://github.com/Habeeb-MD/cypress-request-mocker/issues).
+For any issues or suggestions, please file an issue on the GitHub repository.

 ---